whatwg/html/FAQ.md

 <html xmlns="http://www.w3.org/1999/xhtml">
 ```

 In `text/html` documents, the `xmlns` attribute is currently allowed on any HTML element, but only if it has the value `http://www.w3.org/1999/xhtml`.
 It doesn't do anything at all; it is merely allowed for the purpose of easing migration from XHTML1.
 It is not actually a namespace declaration in HTML, because HTML doesn't support namespaces.
-See the question "[Will there be support for namespaces in HTML?](#will-there-be-support-for-namespaces-in-html)".
+See the question "[What about namespaces in HTML?](#what-about-namespaces-in-html)".

 ### What about namespaces in HTML?